jocelynmutso/documentation-test/src/markdown/002_input_and_output_types/008_survey.md

 ---

-## Syntax for Survey type logic writing
+## Syntax for Survey type logic writing: Matching single and multiple items {#survey-syntax}

 When matching a single item:
 `question1 = "opt1"`